waimea-snoble/200DTD-Assesment/Development.md

 My client also said
 >I felt that the login at the top of the page might be confusing for volunteers signing up for the tasks, as they might feel that they have to login.
-Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.

 ![Figma UI design v5](images/figma-UI-designv5.png)
 I listened to my client and moved the login button to the bottom of the page and changed the name to admin login.
 I also made sure there was a category list to make it easier for the end-user to book a task that they want to do.
 I also made it so when the admin is adding a task they can choose a category that the task will go into.